saezlab/Factor_COSMOS/MOFA_to_COSMOS.md

 ### Investigate MOFA output

 We first load the different MOFA models containing the MOFA results together with the metadata information.
+Since we don’t know a-priori which is the ideal number of factors, we can settle on the highest number of factor where the model stabilises.

 ``` r
 # Load MOFA output